Stefanski Takes Responsibility For Loss But Change Must Follow

 - They barely beat the Carolina Panthers.

-- They were an onside kick away from possibly losing the Pittsburgh Steelers.
+- They were an onside kick away from possibly losing to the Pittsburgh Steelers.

 - None of those teams are very good.